pipeforce/pipeforce.github.io/docs/guides/commands_pipelines/35_controlling_flow.md

 Sometimes, it is necessary to change this linear flow dynamically, depending on given conditions.
 PIPEFORCE offers different toolings to controll the flow inside a pipeline dynamically.
 Most of these toolings are also implemented as commands and therefore can be used like any other commands.

-## Trigger

-A trigger is an external action which causes a pipeline to be executed.
-Depending on the input data of a trigger, the execution flow of a pipeline could vary.

-These triggers are the common ones in PIPEFORCE:

-### Job
-Triggers a pipeline as a job which must be executed after a certain amount of time.
-For more details see [Jobs](/docs/guides/jobs).

-### Message
-Triggers a pipeline in case a message of interest is on the message queue / bus.
-For more details see [Message](/docs/messaging).

-### Event
-Triggers a pipeline in case an internal event of interest has occured.
-Events are quite similar to messages, except that their origin is always the hub backend.
-For more details see [Events](/docs/guides/messaging/events).
-Common event examples are:

-- `property.created` = A new property has been created in the [Property Store](/docs/propertystore).
-- `property.deleted` = A new property has been deleted from the [Property Store](/docs/propertystore).
-- `iam.bruteforce.detected` = A potential brute force attack has been detected.
-- See [Events Reference](/docs/api/events) for more events.

-### Webhook
-Triggers a pipeline in case an external system sends a request to one of the custom webhook endpoints.
-For more details see [Webhhooks](/docs/guides/messaging/webhooks).

 ## If, Else

 In some situations it is handy to disable the execution of a command depending on a given condition.